 Q. I would like to attract birds to my garden this winter – any suggestions?

-A. When attempting to attract birds to your garden, it is important to know what species are in your area, their food preferences, and feeding habits.
+A. When attempting to attract birds to your garden, it is important to know what species are in your area as well as their food preferences and feeding habits.
 For example, some birds such as mourning doves are ground feeders while others such as the cardinal (Illinois state bird) visit feeders.
 Be sure to check local ordinances before feeding birds on the ground; ground feeding may be prohibited in some municipalities because it attracts other unwanted animals.

 Regularly stocking your bird feeders with favorite foods will increase the chances that birds will continually visit your garden.
 Safflower seed, sunflower hearts, and millet are preferred by many species of birds including cardinals, chickadees, and nuthatches.
 Suet cakes, especially popular in winter, are comprised of seed, nuts, and fat products.
 They are a high-energy food and very attractive to various species.
 Be sure to keep suet cakes cold or they may become rancid.

 Water is essential to birds in the winter.
-Placing water basins in sunny locations will often keep it from freezing.
+Placing water basins in sunny locations will often keep the water from freezing.
 Commercial water heaters designed for birdbaths can be used to keep water open.

 It is important to thoroughly clean and dry bird feeders, houses, and water basins on a regular basis to prevent the spread of bacteria and keep birds healthy.
 Use hot soapy water to wash feeders, houses, or basins and rinse thoroughly with clean water.
 Occasionally, a solution of one part bleach to nine parts water can be used for washing.